Welcome to College Prep

 Goal

 We want students to love their choice and be on the right track to their life long goals.
 This page is designed to help students gain access to all college related resources anytime and anywhere.
 We want to provide the proper information and most up to date information.
 As we gather more information we will try our best to have it accessible here as well.
 Anything not found here with will be available in the guidance office.
-Any questions can be asked in the guidance office with Ms. Masser.

 College Advisor